MetroidPrimeModding/PrimeRandomizerItemHelper/README.md

 1. Run the Metroid Prime Randomizer Helper.exe inlcuded.
 2. Select the game and layout type from the menu bar.
-3. Left-Click to select and item, Right-Click to deleselect
+3. Left-Click to select an item, Right-Click to deleselect